No matter how large or small your job is, you have our undivided attention.

 - We’re rooted in an industry that has taken place along Maine’s shores for centuries.

 - We were founded as a forward-thinking company that understands the potential for innovation.

 We are a relationship company honoring the role our locale and industry have in attracting boaters like you.
 When you come to our door, you’ll find us prepared to take on any project, from service and storage to new design and construction.
-Anyone who has met our founder, Jock Williams, knows we’re eager to accommodate your requirements, host visits to our yard, and provide regular updates on your project’s progress.
+Anyone who has met our founder, Jock Williams, knows we’re eager to accommodate your requirements, host visits to our yard, and provide regular updates about your project’s progress.